iyenal/binance-leveraged-trading-engine/README.md

-# IDTS IDTO Blitztrader - (Binance) Leveraged Trading Engine
+# IDTS Blitztrader - (Binance) Leveraged Trading Engine

+### Original Development: March 2021
+### Sanitized repository and released for public

 Optimised for algorithmic and quant trading

-Python engine for trading on cross and isolated leveraged margin - focus on operability and optimisation for fast (<100ms) and reliable trades.
+Python engine for trading on cross and isolated leveraged margin - focus on operability and optimisation for fast (<100ms) and reliable trades, and a Heroku server for watching and following Futures activity.
 Based on the excellent python-binance for orders execution (API management) and used in production environnement.

 ## Features